Empowered Places and Things > Sanctuaries > The Mountain Of Attention

 Home Dance Retreat Center

-• Quiet Dogs — In 1974, at Adi Da's request, Quiet Dogs was purchased to be part of The Mountain Of Attention Sanctuary.
+Quiet Dogs — In 1974, at Adi Da's request, Quiet Dogs was purchased to be part of the Mountain Of Attention Sanctuary.
 "Quiet Dogs" derives its name from the fact that the previous owner of Quiet Dogs had noisy dogs that were disturbing the quiet of the Sanctuary, a principal reason why Adi Da asked that devotees purchase the property.
 For members of the First and Second Congregation, meditation and service retreats are open all year round at Quiet Dogs for any length of time.
-Service retreats for members of the Third Congregation are offered on a case by case basis depending on the devotee's skills and the services needed on The Mountain Of Attention.
+Service retreats for members of the Third Congregation are offered on a case by case basis depending on the devotee's skills and the services needed on the Mountain Of Attention.

 Quiet Dogs Retreat Center